 Outside the United States, international operations are generally subject to extensive governmental price controls and other market regulations, and we believe the increasing emphasis on cost containment initiatives in Europe, Canada and other countries has and will continue to put pressure on the pricing and usage of therapeutics such as our product candidates.
 In many countries, particularly the countries of the European Union, medical product prices are subject to varying price control mechanisms as part of national health systems.
 In these countries, pricing negotiations with governmental authorities can take considerable time after a product receives marketing approval.
 To obtain reimbursement or pricing approval in some countries, we may be required to conduct a clinical trial that compares the cost-effectiveness of our product candidate to other available therapies.
-In general, product prices under such systems are substantially lower than in the United States.
-Other countries allow companies to fix their own prices for products, but monitor and control company profits.
+In general, product prices for products, but monitor and control company profits.
 Additional foreign price controls or other changes in pricing regulation could restrict the amount that we are able to charge for our product candidates.
 Accordingly, in markets outside the United States, the reimbursement for our products may be reduced compared with the United States and may be insufficient to generate commercially reasonable revenue and profits.

-If we are unable to establish or sustain coverage and adequate reimbursement for any future product candidates from third-party payors, the adoption of those products and sales revenue will be adversely affected, which, in turn, could adversely affect the ability to market or sell those product candidates, if approved.
+If we are unable to establish or sustain coverage and adequate reimbursement for any future product candidates from thirdparty payors, the adoption of those products and sales revenue will be adversely affected, which, in turn, could adversely affect the ability to market or sell those product candidates, if approved.
 Coverage policies and third-party payor reimbursement rates may change at any time.
 Even if favorable coverage and reimbursement status is attained for one or more products for which we receive regulatory approval, less favorable coverage policies and reimbursement rates may be implemented in the future.